 Your HP Mobile Broadband computer has built-in support for mobile broadband service.
-Your new computer, when used with a mobile operator's network, gives you the freedom to connect to the Internet, send e-mail, or connect to your corporate network without the need for Wi-Fi hotspots.
+Your new computer, when used with a mobile operator's network, gives you the freedom to connect to the internet, send email, or connect to your corporate network without the need for Wi-Fi hotspots.

-You might need the HP Mobile Broadband Module IMEI and/or MEID number to activate mobile broadband service.
-The number may be printed on a label located on the bottom of your computer, inside the battery bay, under the service door, or on the back of the display.
+You might need the HP Mobile Broadband Module IMEI number, MEID number, or both to activate mobile broadband service.
+The number might be printed on a label located on the bottom of your computer, inside the battery bay, under the service door, or on the back of the display.

-- On the taskbar, select the network status icon. - Select Network & Internet settings. - Under the Network & Internet section, select Cellular, and then select Advanced Options.
+- 1. On the taskbar, select the network status icon. - 2.
+Select Network & Internet settings. - 3.
+Under the Network & Internet section, select Cellular, and then select Advanced Options.

 Some mobile network operators require the use of a SIM card.
 A SIM card contains basic information about you, such as a personal identification number (PIN), as well as network information.
 Some computers include a SIM card that is preinstalled.
-If the SIM card is not preinstalled, it may be provided in the HP Mobile Broadband information provided with your computer or the mobile network operator may provide it separately from the computer.
+If the SIM card is not preinstalled, it might be provided in the HP Mobile

+Broadband information that is included with your computer or the mobile network operator might provide it separately from the computer.